 DISCUSSION AND DECISION

 Under RCW 19.285.040(1)(e), the Commission has authority to “rely on its standard practice for review and approval of investor-owned utility conservation targets.”
-WAC 480-109-010 guides investor-owned utilities’ compliance with RCW 19.285.040(1).
-Specifically, WAC 480-109-010(4) (c) provides that:
+WAC 480-109-120 guides investor-owned utilities’ compliance with RCW 19.285.040(1).
+Specifically, WAC 480-109-120(5)(b) provides that:

-Upon conclusion of the commission review, the commission will determine whether to approve, approve with conditions, or reject the utility's ten-year achievable conservation potential and biennial conservation target.
+Upon conclusion of the commission review of the utility’s biennial report or plan, the commission will issue a decision accepting or rejecting the calculation of the utility’s conservation target; or determining whether the utility has acquired enough conservation resources to comply with its conservation target.

 The Commission agrees with the stakeholders that the conditions set forth in Appendix A to this Order are appropriate and provide PacifiCorp with clear guidance on its responsibilities under the Act.
 The conditions proposed by Staff are similar to those imposed by the Commission in approving PacifiCorp’s last conservation report.
 Both Public Counsel and Staff praise the effectiveness of the prior conditions and stated that they have provided a valuable framework to evaluate the Company’s compliance with the EIA.